• Skip to primary navigation

 Jump to Recipe

-These Spinach Phyllo Bites are simple appetizers that can be easily made ahead of time.
-They are so delicious they practically melt in your mouth!
+These Spinach Artichoke Bites are simple appetizers that can be easily made ahead of time.
+Loaded with protein packed quinoa, crumbled feta cheese and stuffed into crispy phyllo cups.
+They are vegetarian and so delicious they practically melt in your mouth!

 The holidays are coming!
 The holidays are coming!